 -Somalia, already greatly under-reported, is about to become more so.
 From Inside Somalia:

-Nearly thirty journalists in Mogadishu have agreed to cease reporting events following the killing of two staff members of Radio Shabelle on Sunday.
+Nearly thirty journalists in Mogadishu have agreed to cease reporting events following the killing of two staff members of Radio Shabelle on Sunday.-And Gabon's president is, indeed, dead.
+(RFI)

 ...